 Hispanic Voters Insights

-- 62% of Hispanic registered voters lean towards the Democratic party
+- 52% of eligible Hispanic voters lean towards the Democratic party; 29% are undecided

 The Bottom Line